PoliXDev/Super-Snake/README.md

 Super Snake

-## Descripción
+Description
-Super Snake es una versión moderna del clásico juego Snake, desarrollado en Python utilizando la biblioteca Pygame.
-El jugador controla una serpiente que debe comer alimentos para crecer mientras evita chocar contra las paredes y contra sí misma.
+Super Snake is a modern take on the classic Snake game, developed in Python using the Pygame library.
+The player controls a snake that must eat food to grow while avoiding collisions with the walls and itself.

- Características
+Features
-- Controles fluidos con las teclas de dirección
+Smooth controls using the arrow keys

-- Sistema de puntuación
+Scoring system

-- Efectos de sonido
+Sound effects

-- Incremento gradual de la dificultad
+Gradual difficulty increase

-- Interfaz gráfica moderna
+Modern graphical interface

-Requisitos
+Requirements

-- Python 3.x
+Python 3.x

-- Pygame
+Pygame

-Desarrollado por Daniel Ruiz Poli aka PoliXDev
+Developed by Daniel Ruiz Poli a.k.a.
+PoliXDev

-danielruizpoli368@gmail.com
+📧 danielruizpoli368@gmail.com
-Estudiante  academia Conquerblocks
+🎓 Student at Conquerblocks Academy